Liberté, Égalité, Fraternité 1

 Jewelry from the late 1700’s and early 1800’s can be characterized by typical shapes and ornamentation which are highly inspired by the classical themes of ancient Greece and ancient Rome.
 Roughly we can place the neoclassical era in the 1760 to 1830 timeframe, with some variation in motifs during the evolution of the style.
 Although in Great Britain it started around 1720 in architecture, we find jewelry in this fashion only from about 1760-1780.

-After Napoleon Bonaparte became Consul of France - and later emperor - jewelry became more abundantly worn and jewelry houses found a new client in the prospering elite of French society.
-The "noble simplicity" remained in fashion, yet simplicity became expensive.
+After Napoleon Bonaparte became Consul of France – and later emperor – jewelry became more abundantly worn and jewelry houses found a new client in the prospering elite of French society.
+The “noble simplicity” remained in fashion, yet simplicity became expensive.
 The conquest of Italy in 1796 and the successful Egyptian campaign in 1798 brought many new themes in fashion.
-From Italy came the love of Ceasarian motifs associated with victory and triumph, cameos became the craze as Napoleon himself was grabbed by the beauty of the ancient and renaissance carvings.
+From Italy came the love of Caesarian motifs associated with victory and triumph, cameos became the craze as Napoleon himself was grabbed by the beauty of the ancient and renaissance carvings.
 Micro mosaics started to reappear in jewelry, at first gradually and later in large numbers.
-From Egypt came inspiration in the form of sphinxes, pyramids and scarabs.
-In countries outside France the fashion was more plain, mainly due to different taste but also because of the French occupation of those countries which forced them to pay large amounts of indemnities, leaving them financially crippled.
-Not withstanding all hostilities, Paris remained the fashion capitol and other countries still drew inspiration from the latests fashions which were in vogue there.
+From Egypt came inspiration in the form of sphinxes, pyramids, and scarabs.
+In countries outside France, the fashion was more plain, mainly due to different taste but also because of the French occupation of those countries which forced them to pay large amounts of indemnities, leaving them financially crippled.
+Notwithstanding all hostilities, Paris remained the fashion capital and other countries still drew inspiration from the latests fashions which were in vogue there.

 The new fashion did not appeal to everyone and those with a more traditional taste continued to wear fashion as in the earlier parts of the 18th century.
 Not every woman could gracefully wear the thin muslin dresses which clinged to the skin and many caricatures were drawn to ridicule this fashion.
 Conservative ideas remained outside the main stream of fashion, especially at courts where they did not identify with the idea of equality for all.
 The Louis Seize bow-knot motif remained its popularity well into the 19th century.